Walking on Spheres and Talking to Neighbors: Variance Reduction for Laplace's Equation: Caching

-Importantly, the worst-case scaling significantly outperforms existing methods, with $O\left(\delta^{-d}\right)$ compared to $O(m)$ sized caches as $\delta$ does not depend on $m$.
-Treating the cache size as constant with respect to $m$ and $n$, this allows our algorithm have runtime $O(n) + O(mn)$ to run walks and pass information respectively, which scales linearly with $m$.
-The size of our cache can also be improved by using the greedy approximation algorithm for Set Cover \cite{chvatal1979greedy}, although we leave this to future work.
+Importantly, the worst-case scaling significantly outperforms existing methods, with $O(\delta^{-d})$ compared to $O(m)$ size caches, as $\delta$ does not depend on $m$.
+Treating the cache size as constant with respect to $m$ and $n$, this allows our algorithm have runtime $O(n) + O(mn)$ to run walks and pass information respectively.